HarshitRathore/SAP-TXT-to-CSV/README.md

-# SAP-TXT-to-CSV
+# SAP TXT To CSV

-SAP Utility for converting txt files from SAP to csv format.
+SAP TXT To CSV is a python script that converts text files generated from SAP and converts it to csv file.